Kubernetes Setup

 - Configure parameters

-- Set enforcement mode (Warn or Deny)
+- Set enforcement mode (Warn, Deny, or Dryrun)

 - Click Create